 Finally, if your Toyota ignition cylinder has been changed in the past (quite often the case with older cars), this probably means that the code for the key may no longer be valid, so you will either have to get a new key cut manually by a locksmith or change the ignition once again so the dealer can’t be of help.

-Q: How long does it take to make a replacement key for 2014 Toyota Tacoma?
+Q: How long does it take to make a replacement key for a 2019 Toyota Corolla?
 I lost my original and have no spare.
 Do you offer automotive locksmith services for Toyota cars?

 A: Generally speaking, for a new Toyota key, fob, remote or smart key, the process should take about one to two hours, depending on the year of manufacture and model of the car.